boraxpr/hello_flutter/README.md

 Once upon a time, I let GitHub Copilot (OpenAI) teach me Flutter.
 It began with me trying to understand a Flutter code architecture.
 Tutorials after tutorials, they only provide code with no deep explanation of what each part does.
-Following Codelabs (https://codelabs.developers.google.com/),I decided to spin up a very basic Flutter app (Flutter Demo) and let Copilot explains to me in the comments.
+Following Codelabs ( https://codelabs.developers.google.com/ ),I decided to spin up a very basic Flutter app (Flutter Demo) and let Copilot explains to me in the comments.